sillybun/vim-repl/README.md

 - In Normal Mode, press `<leader>w`, code in the current line (including leading space and the end center) will be transmitted to REPL
 - In Normal Mode, move the cursor to the begin of a block and press `<leader>w` and the whole block will be sent to REPL (By default, code block start with `def`, `class`, `while`, `for`, `if` will be automatically sent.
 You can control the definition of start of code block by setting `g:repl_auto_sends`)
 - In Visual Mode, press `<leader>w`, selected code (whole line includeing leading space and the last center) will be trasmitted to REPL
+- In Visual Mode, selected a word and press `<leader>w`, and the selected word will be sent to REPL according to certain rules defined by `g:repl_sendvariable_template`.

 Currently, asynchronous transmission is completed and it is supported for all language if you correctly set the input symbols of the corresponding language.
 Setting for python is already done by author.
 Supported command shell for python include `python`, `ipython` and `ptpython`.